Thursday, September 9th, 2010

 There are several deaths to consider:

 (1).
 Edgecombe County, North Carolina records a "plantar" named Nathaniel Tatum who purchased a 1742 deed there.
 In 1750, Nathaniel Tatum made his Edgecombe County will, naming his wife Elizabeth, sons - Edward, Nathaniel, Peter, Jesse Tatum, daughter Rebecka.
 The will was processed in early 1751.
-Their son, Edward is last noted living in 1757 Edgecombe, but the trail of the others is lost from view.
 The similarity of names is so striking that these records cannot be ignored.

 However in 1742, our Nathaniel Tatum (born ~1670) would seem too old (~72) to become a new 1742 "plantar" in North Carolina.
 In addition, this author believes the son's names in the 1750 will are sequentially listed by age.
-This would make Edward Tatum the oldest and possibly named for his grandfather Edward Tatum and daughter Rebecka for her grandmother, Rebecka Hicks Tatum.
-Because of these reasons, this writer (JRM) assigns the Edgecombe County Tatums to Edward Tatum (~1670) + Rebecka Hicks.
+This would make Edward Tatum the oldest and possibly named for his Surry County grandfather Edward Tatum and daughter Rebecka for her grandmother, Rebecka Tatum.
+Because of these reasons, this writer (JRM) assigns the Edgecombe County Tatums to Edward Tatum (1670/1680 - 1739) + Rebecka.

 (2).
-"3 November 1736 Brunswick Court Orders: " Payments: William Maclin, Gent. (for an inquisition on the body of Nathaniel Tatum)"
+"1736 November 3 - Brunswick County Court: " Payments: William Maclin, Gent. (for an inquisition on the body of Nathaniel Tatum)" Nothing further has been found.

 (From Ronnie Tatum and Brunswick Court Orders 1732-1737, page 139, email courtesy 10 March 2009)

-Our Nathaniel Tatum (~1670) is thought to have witnessed the above 1738 deed and therefore should not be the 1736 Brunswick County Nathaniel Tatum.
-If it was the Edgecombe bound pair that witnessed the deed, then the Brunswick record could belong to him.
-By 1738, our Nathaniel Tatum would be about the age of 68 and would resume he would not live much longer.
-His death and probate may have been lost with other Prince George County records.
+Our Nathaniel Tatum (~1670) witnessed a 1738 deed and therefore should not be the deceased 1736 Brunswick County Nathaniel Tatum.
+By 1738, our Nathaniel Tatum would be about the age of 68 and would presume he would not live much longer.
+His death and probate is probably lost with other Prince George County records.

 Children of Nathaniel + Elizabeth Tatum: